-Cardiff Sixth Form College is fully accessible to any disabled candidate:
+CSFC Cambridge is partly accessible to any disabled candidate:

-- there is a level main entry and lifts throughout the school. - all examination rooms are accessible to any disabled student. - there are toilets suitable for disabled people. - the Emergency evacuation route has a level exit. - Examinations Officer and invigilators are responsible for providing chairs for queuing disabled candidates. - Examinations Officer is responsible for a suitable seating arrangement for disabled candidates. - Examinations Officer is responsible for providing a suitable table for disabled candidates. - Examination Officer, ALNCo and Heads of Department will provide evidence to support an application for access arrangements and ensure that appropriate arrangements and facilities are made available which meet the requirements of any candidate with a disability.
-They include: - a) Modified test papers (enlarged print, Braille, transcripts for hearing-impaired candidates, etc). - b) Up to 25% extra time. - c) A reader or scribe. - d) Supervised rest breaks. - e) Different coloured scripts. - f) Use of bilingual dictionary. - g) A prompter. - h) Use of a computer or other technology. - i) Use of an individual room. - Any invigilator who would have to supervise a disabled candidate would be made aware of sensitive issues of learning support needs of the candidate, issues of language and communication with them.
+- There is a level main entry in the Medical and Resource hub and a wheelchair accessible ramp for entry into the Glisson Road Science Centre. - There are toilets suitable for disabled people in the Medical and Resource hub building. - The Emergency evacuation route has a level exit in the Medical and Resource hub and a wheelchair accessible ramp for exit from the Glisson Road Science Centre. - Examinations Officer and invigilators are responsible for providing chairs for queuing disabled candidates. - Examinations Officer is responsible for a suitable seating arrangement for disabled candidates. - Examinations Officer is responsible for providing a suitable table for disabled candidates. - Examination Officer, SENDCo and Heads of Department/senior teacher in a department with no head, will provide evidence to support an application for access arrangements and ensure that appropriate arrangements and facilities are made available which meet the requirements of any candidate with a disability.
+They include: - a) Modified test papers (enlarged print, Braille, transcripts for hearing-impaired candidates, etc). - b) Up to 25% extra time. - c) A reader or scribe. - d) Supervised rest breaks. - e) Different coloured scripts. - f) Use of bilingual dictionary. - g) A prompter. - h) Use of a computer or other technology. - i) Use of an individual room. - Any invigilator who would have to supervise a disabled candidate would be made aware of sensitive issues of learning support needs of the candidate, issues of language and communication with him/her.